AdhishriKothiyal/adhishrikothiyal/README.md

 # About Me:
-🔭 Currently working on something cool enough to keep you interested<br>⚡️ Fun fact: Co-founder @ Stealth<br>:neckbeard: Currently Coding, Building and Securing
+🔭 Currently working on something cool enough to keep you interested<br>⚡️ Fun fact: Co-founder @ Stealth (We are pet-friendly:dog::fish::cat:)<br>:neckbeard: Currently Coding, Building and Securing

 ## 🌐 Socials: